-Notices and closures inform you about the condition of trails as well as any dangers and obstacles.
-We also provide information on routes or areas that have been closed off.
-This data is constantly updated, with obsolete messages disappearing automatically, which means that you are aware of everything before heading out and don't encounter any unwanted surprises!
+The Notices and Closures feature informs you of the conditions of trails as well as some dangers.
+We also provide information on routes and areas that have been closed.
+This data is constantly updated, making you aware of the most current information available before heading out.

 What are the reasons for closing trails?